ilit/ilit-cir-sim/README.md

 ilit-cir-sim
 ============

-Educational circuit simulation prototype.
+Simple circuit simulation prototype on Java.

+I'm writing simplest circuit simulator for
+* My own projects.
+* To share educational efforts with community.
+This can be helpful to anyone learning subject of circuit simulation.
+* To impress my possible employer.

-I'm writing simplest circuit simulator for educational purposes by "Circuit Simulation - Farid N. Najm - 2010" book using Java.
+Primary source of theory is "Circuit Simulation - Farid N. Najm - 2010".
+Secondary is "Electronic Circuit and System - Lawrence Pillage".

 Project is in active progress.

 For now program:
 * Generates random simple circuit consisting of resistors(loads) and some voltage source.